mkathiravan/OTT-Stream/OTT_Test.md

 Summary:
 OTT platforms give users more control and flexibility over what, when, and how they consume media, while traditional broadcasting relies on scheduled programming and specific infrastructure.
 OTT’s rise is closely tied to the increasing accessibility of high-speed internet and changing consumer habits.

+### 2. Explain how you would implement adaptive streaming in an OTT Android app

+Implementing adaptive streaming in an OTT Android app ensures smooth playback by dynamically adjusting the video quality based on the user's network conditions and device capabilities.
+Here's how you can implement it.

+  ##### **1. Use a Media Player That Supports Adaptive Streaming**
+Leverage a media player library that supports adaptive streaming protocols like MPEG-DASH or HLS (HTTP Live Streaming).
+Two popular choices are:

+**ExoPlayer**: A robust, open-source media player by Google, designed for Android.

+**MediaPlayer API**: Android's native media player (though less feature-rich compared to ExoPlayer).

+**Recommendation**: Use ExoPlayer for its advanced capabilities and support for DASH, HLS, and SmoothStreaming.

+  ##### **2. Prepare Adaptive Streaming Content**
+Adaptive streaming works by encoding the video into multiple bitrate renditions (e.g., 240p, 480p, 720p, 1080p).
+Use a tool like FFmpeg, AWS MediaConvert, or Bitmovin to:

+Encode the video at different bitrates and resolutions.

+Create a manifest file (e.g., .m3u8 for HLS, .mpd for DASH) that references these renditions.